Home

 UniProt

 UniProt has chosen to apply the Creative Commons Attribution-NoDerivs License to all copyrightable parts of our databases.
 This means that you are free to copy, distribute, display and make commercial use of these databases in all legislations, provided you give UniProt credit*.
 However, if you intend to distribute a modified version of one of our databases, you must ask UniProt for permission first.
 UniProt makes no warranties regarding the correctness of the data, and disclaim liability for damages resulting from its use.
-It cannot provide unrestricted permission regarding the use of the data, as some data may be covered by patents or other rights. * How to cite UniProt: The UniProt Consortium.
-The Universal Protein Resource (UniProt).
-Nucleic Acids Res.
-35:D193-D197 (2007).
+It cannot provide unrestricted permission regarding the use of the data, as some data may be covered by patents or other rights.

 Molecular Database Availability